 And yet Tafelspitz carries a slight air of imperial grandeur here, likely thanks to the royal connection and the use of a finer cut of beef.

-(Tafelspitz is also the name of that specific meat joint used, cut from the rump, with a characteristic layer of fat on one side.
-If there’s no fat, it’s not Tafelspitz.)
+In fact, Tafelspitz is also the name of that specific cut of meat in the butcher’s beef dictionary.
+It retains a characteristic layer of fat on one side.
+If there’s no fat, it’s not Tafelspitz.

-The dish forms a bulwark of Viennese traditional cuisine that conjures up images of more reliable times.
-When beef was beef and real men wore moustaches you could hide an elephant in.
+The dish forms a bulwark of the kind of traditional cuisine that takes us back to times when beef was beef and men wore moustaches you could hide an elephant in.

-Anyway, Tafelspitz is certainly a Viennese “delicacy” suited to special occasions…for dinner parties, having family round, or a holiday celebration.
+Anyway, Tafelspitz serves as a Viennese “delicacy” particularly suited to special occasions…for dinner parties, having family round, or a holiday celebration.
 It even serves as the flagship dish on the menus of some of Vienna’s more upmarket restaurants, such as Plachutta on the Wollzeile.

 You boil the meat in simmering water until very soft and tender, along with soup greens and/or soup cubes, perhaps with other vegetables added toward the end of the process.

-(People typically use the leftover broth as a soup before the meat course.)
+People then typically use the leftover broth as a soup before the meat course.

-Once done, you serve the boiled meat in slices, accompanied by a range of possible side dishes, all of which err on the “hearty” side of the culinary palate: horseradish, apple sauce, liquified spinach, potatoes, cabbage, chive sauce, etc..
+Once done, you serve the boiled meat in slices.
+The range of plausible side dishes all live on the “hearty” end of the culinary spectrum: horseradish, apple sauce, liquified spinach, potatoes, cabbage, chive sauce, etc.

-As mentioned, you find Tafelspitz on many restaurant menus too; given the cost of the prime ingredient and the time needed to prepare it, look at the more expensive end of the main courses.
+As mentioned, you find Tafelspitz on many restaurant menus.
+Given the cost of the prime ingredient and the time needed to prepare it, look at the more expensive end of the main courses.

 These restaurants often serve the meat in a pot: ready sliced but still immersed in a warming, flavoursome broth.